kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/jenkinsfile-out-of-scm.md

 - You need to create [DockerHub](http://www.dockerhub.com/) account.
 - You need to create a workspace, a DevOps project, and a **project-regular** user account, and this account needs to be invited into a DevOps project, please refer to [Get started with multi-tenant management](../admin-quick-start).
 - Configure email server for notification in pipeline, please refer to Jenkins email configuration.
-- Set CI dedicated node for building pipeline.
+- Set CI dedicated node for building pipeline, please refer to [Set CI Node for Dependency Cache](../../devops/devops-ci-node)

 ## Hands-on Lab